JNOSQL/jnosql-book/en/part4/chapter4_1.md

 ##### Id

-Just for the key-value database, it shows which attribute is the key, thus the value will be the remaining information.
+It shows which attribute is the id, or the key in key-value types, thus the value will be the remaining information.
 The way of storing the class will depend on the database driver.

 ```java
 @Entity